AMahmoud991/DeployLibrary/README.md

 # DeployLibrary
-   Deploy is a Proof of concpet  Networking library using AsynkTaskLaoders.
+  Deploy is a Proof of concept  Networking library using AsynkTaskLaoders.
 # Download
  it wil be avalaible soon on maven
 # Usage
  Step 1 requried

  In the Application Class

             new DeployBuilder().build();

  #Load Image

- First Way to Load DeployImageView Widget
+ First Way to Load image use  DeployImageView Widget

              DeployImageView userImage;
          userImage.loadImage(url, activity);
         #Or
 ImageView userImage;
 Request<Bitmap> request = new RequestBuilder()
                 .setUrl(url)